yosemitebandit/vebsite/content/notes/machine-learning.md

 ![multinomial logistic classification](/img/multinomial-logistic-classification-diagram.png)

-* still working on the first ipython assignment..
 * validation set size rule of thumb -- if a model adjustment improves 30 samples in the validation set, that is usually statistically significant.